microsoft/debug-adapter-protocol/specification.md

    * Indicates whether the debuggee should be terminated when the debugger is
    * disconnected.
    * If unspecified, the debug adapter is free to do whatever it thinks is best.
-   * The attribute is only honored by a debug adapter if the capability
+   * The attribute is only honored by a debug adapter if the corresponding
-   * 'supportTerminateDebuggee' is true.
+   * capability `supportTerminateDebuggee` is true.
    */
   terminateDebuggee?: boolean;